KaiNorberg/PatchworkOS/README.md

 ## Roadmap

-The current long term goal is to create a desktop environment and to play DOOM.
+The short term goal is to create a basic terminal/sheel, however the current long term goal is to play DOOM.

 ## Documentation (WIP)